cappuccino/cucapp/README.md

 Then the field should not have a value
 Then the field with the property cucapp-identifier set to cucapp-identifier-textfield-description should not have a value Then the field should have the value cucapp
-Then the field with the property cucapp-identifier set to cucapp-identifier-textfield-description should have the value cucapp
+Then the field with the property title set to name should be focused Then the field with the property cucapp-identifier set to cucapp-identifier-textfield-description should have the value cucapp
 ```